 If you are bringing hot dogs or burgers, make sure you bring some buns.
 English muffins can be toasted by the campfire and cereal works great for early mornings.
 Another favorite of ours is breakfast wraps, oh they taste so good.
 Oatmeal works well for those cold mornings!

-What Meat And Veggies Should You Take On A Camping Trip
+What Meat And Veggies Should You Take On A Family Camping Trip

 This is my favorite part of the whole camping trip lol.
 We enjoy eating out, whether it’s at a restaurant or just grilling outdoors, we are foodies.
 We marinate as much of our food as we can before camping.
 My husband is awesome at coming up with various marinades and the food tastes so good.